nic-dgl104-winter-2024/rrj-mijuanmontalvo/CONTRIBUTING.md

 - I have created a branch with the name Contribution1, in this branch I will make the changes that are necessary for the fork of the initial repository

+### Connect with my external community

+In the ushahidi/Community [gitter](https://app.gitter.im/#/room/#ushahidi_Community:gitter.im) channel I sent a message with the following text:

+"Hello everyone, I am Juan from Ecuador, I good like to know more about Ushahidi, I neve have made a contribution in a project, please could anyone tell me if there is any document where I can see the instructions for contributing in the documentation of this project, thank you very much".

 ### Issue #4794 of Ushahidi Platform